fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ### Get first value of array (fluid.transforms.firstValue)

-**Type:** fluid.transformFunction
+**Type:** fluid.standardOuputTransformFunction

 **Description:** Will return the first entry of the array that does not evaluate to undefined.
 The input is required to be of type array.
-Note that each entry of the array will be interpreted as a 'transform' and if a string is provided, this will be interpreted as a path.
+It's very important to note that each entry of the array will be interpreted as a 'transform' and if a string is provided, this will be interpreted as a path

 **syntax:**

 ```
 {
-    transform: {
+    "transform": {
-        type: "fluid.transforms.firstValue",
+        "type": "fluid.transforms.firstValue",
-        values: <array of input values interpreted as transforms>
+        "values": <array of input values interpreted as transforms>
     }
 }
 ```